-The tasting room opens at 11:30am during the week and 11am on Saturday and Sunday.
+The tasting room opens at 11:30am Monday through Friday and 11am on Saturday and Sunday.
 It closes at 10pm Sunday-Wednesday and at 11pm Thursday through Saturday.
 While they offered tours at their old location, they are not currently offering tours at their new location that they moved into in November 2017.

 For more information on visiting Yards Brewery, head over to their website.